elansarii/iQVR/README.md

 - [Sequence Diagrams – Unified Modeling Language (UML)](https://www.geeksforgeeks.org/unified-modeling-language-uml-sequence-diagrams/#11-actors) To get a better understanding about the difference between an actor and a lifeline in sequence diagram.
 - [emoji-cheat-sheet](https://github.com/ikatyang/emoji-cheat-sheet) Used this repository to get the shortcode for emojis to make the constrints file and other markdown files more clearer for readers.
 - [Plug-in (computing)](https://en.wikipedia.org/wiki/Plug-in_(computing)) Used this article to understand what does Plug-in mean in tech which was mentioned in the project description.
+- [Draw dependency graphs in draw.io](https://www.drawio.com/blog/dependency-graphs) Used this documentation to read more about Dependency graphs and know more about Draw.io platform.